YifanTian/Stock-Analyser/README.md

 # Stock Analyser
 ------
 1. The main purpose of this project in the future is providing tools for technical analysis of stocks.
-Including charts visulization.
+Including importing stocks data, charts visulization.
 Moving average.
 Candlestick pattern recognition.

 2. It will also include some machine learning models for time series.
 Inlcuding LSTM etc.